yuanchun-li/HybridFlow/README.md

 ## How does it work

-HybridFlow analyse a hybrid app in three step:
+HybridFlow analyze a hybrid app in three steps:

 1. *BuildBridge*.
 In this step, it performs a points-to analysis and a string analysis to determine the hybrid bridges between Java and HTML.